wdcunha/angular-portfolio/README.md

 Route Guards return an UrlTree variable which provides the new router state (route) that should be activated, as well a boolean (`Promisse<boolean>` or `Observable<boolean>`).
 UrlTree is a data structure that represents a parsed URL.

+## Contact and Create project form

+[Contact form](src/app/contact/contact.component.html) was created as template-based form.
+The `#myform = "ngForm"` syntax creates a local template variable that will allow to work with the form object, that is passed as argument in the onSubmit method.
+In fact, the form was automatically created when was imported the FormsModule in the project.
+The NgForm object that represents the form which provides a plain JS object that contains the attributes of the form and their values.
+In this example, it simply print the form value in the console but in a real-world situation, we can use it to send the data to a server via a POST request.

+[Create project form](src/app/admin/project-create-component/project-create.component.html) was implemented as a Reactive form example, which demands to import FormsModule and ReactiveFormsModule.

+## CRUD in Firebase

+For this part it was used partially a little tutorial [angular-9-8-firestore-database-crud-tutorial](https://www.techiediaries.com/angular-firebase/angular-9-8-firestore-database-crud-tutorial/), but it wasn't enough, so [Angular with Firestore](https://www.mode2.com/news/part-two-angular-with-firestore-intro/) was clearer to be implemented.

+Timestamp gave some trouble to be shown, so searching for datepipe solution I found some posts about [firebase timestamp at stackoverflow](https://stackoverflow.com/questions/50770723/how-to-convert-the-firebase-timestamp-using-angular-date-pipe/50882402) and the solution was to put timestamp format at the model and use `toDate` in the field at the [policy component](src/app/components/policy/policy.component.html) with datepipe.

+Glyphicon is not supported from Bootstrap 4 on.
+So installing the [ng-bootstrap-icons](https://github.com/biutas/ng-bootstrap-icons#readme) was a solution.
+It could be font awesome or even angular material, but for this project I decided to keep it simple and focus in firebase methods and operations.

+A problem to add policy to firebase happened and the solution that worked was to parse to JSON (stringfy) firstly before calling the add method: `const jsonPol = JSON.parse(JSON.stringify(policy));`.
+Another question was to use Timestamp, because the format that is created in the Firebase natively, it works well, but when saving (adding) it to Firebase, I couldn't adjust to the same format, so after it was a problem to read because it wasn't recognizied as Timestamp, therefore I changed to Date in the [model](src/app/components/policy.model.ts) for Date type and I send the same type to be added, so this way it is possible to make it compatible to read and write operations.

 ## Development server